jkentwhite/btb_games/README.md

-of dumbo near the brooklyn bridge. i was new to coding and did not fully understand how to structure code or which tools to use outside of processing and arduino. though i watched a tutorial and wrote code for the blobs based on dan shiffman instruction, the logic i came up with to create, display, and match patterns was all my own. it may not be the most robust or clean code, i am proud to have figured out how to create game play and interactivity using improper tools and development environments. perhaps a game engine would have been more appropriate but i was under a time constraint and determined to use the tools that i had experience with, even it that experience was very limited to a few class projects and my understanding of
+of dumbo near the brooklyn bridge. i was new to coding and did not fully understand how to structure code or which tools to use outside of processing and arduino. though i watched a tutorial and wrote code for the blobs based on dan shiffman instruction, the logic i came up with to create, display, and match patterns was all my own. though it may not be the most robust or clean code, i am proud to have figured out how to create game play and interactivity using improper tools and development environments. perhaps a game engine would have been more appropriate but i was under a time constraint and determined to use the tools that i had experience with, even it that experience was very limited to a few class projects and my understanding of